-Author has written 3 stories for Dinotopia, Pirates of the Caribbean, and Hunger Games.
+Author has written 4 stories for Dinotopia, Pirates of the Caribbean, Hunger Games, and Harry Potter.

 “If I discover within myself a desire which no experience in this world can satisfy, the most probable explanation is that I was made for another world.”